-For Color, we generally recommend an H or better.
-For Clarity, we suggest looking for an S1 or S2, like this exquisite SI2 Marquise in a 14K white gold pave setting.
+For diamond color, we generally recommend an H or better.
+For clarity, we suggest looking for an S1 or S2, like this exquisite SI2 marquise in a 14K white gold pavé setting from James Allen.

 In the 18th century, King Louis XV of France requested a diamond be cut to resemble the lips of his mistress, the Marchioness Madame de Pompadour, Jean Antoinette Poisson.
 While the narrow design has been refined over time, it maintains similarities to the original.

-Largely affecting the overall beauty and value of any Diamond is Cut Quality.
-If you spend your budget on any of the 4 C’s (Cut, Color, Clarity and Carat), Cut should be at the top of the list.
-Even if you end up decreasing your Carat weight to get a better Cut, it will pay off in the diamond’s beauty and appearance.
+Largely affecting the overall beauty and value of any diamond is the diamond cut.
+If you spend your budget on any of the 4 C’s (cut, color, clarity and carat), cut should be at the top of the list.
+Even if you end up decreasing your carat weight to get a better cut, it will pay off in the diamond’s beauty and appearance.

 This diamond contains a distinguishable bowtie: the dark area running across the diamond’s center.
 We expand on the bowtie effect later in this article, but all in all, it takes away from the diamond’s beauty and becomes the unwanted point of attention.
 This diamond is also cut slightly too wide, making it more broad than elegant.